 Semester 1: Student, in consultation with advisor, develops a plan of coursework and research.

 Semester 2: Coursework, independent reading, regular consultation with advisor, and initial pilot research or planning for a field season as necessary to prepare the student for the first summer of research.

 Summer I: Student begins dissertation research.
-Often this is a pilot study to determine the fea- sibility of a project or to identify potential projects.
+Often this is a pilot study to determine the feasibility of a project or to identify potential projects.
 Research plans often change and therefore it is a good idea to meet with the Advisory Committee early in the following semester.

+Year 2

+Semester 3: Student forms

-Year 2 Semester 3: Student forms Preliminary and Qualifying Exam Committee and meets with committee members (individually or collectively) to discuss preparation for and scheduling of these exams.
+Student forms Qualifying Exam Committee and meets with committee members (individually or collectively) to discuss preparation for and scheduling of the exam.
 Preparation may include coursework, directed readings, or other requirements with the explicit aim of developing the student's breadth and depth of knowledge in Ecology, Behavior, & Evolution.

+Semester 4:

-Semester 4: Student takes Preliminary and Qualifying Exams.
-The student is responsible for organizing the time for the Preliminary and Qualifying Exams and should make arrangements early in the semester (or in Semester 3, for the Preliminary Exam) to avoid problems with committee members' schedules.
-The Preliminary and Qualifying Exams should be taken by the end of semester 4 and must be taken before the start of semester 5.
-The exam will consist of a written examination on questions composed by the committee, followed by an oral examination with the committee members (see below).
-For students in EBE, the exams are designed to test the student's breadth and depth of
+Student takes Qualifying Exam.
+The student is responsible for organizing the time for the Qualifying Exam and should make arrangements early in the semester to avoid problems with committee members' schedules.
+The Qualifying Exam should be taken by the end of semester 4 and must be taken before the start of semester 5.
+The exam will consist of a written examination on questions composed by the committee, followed by an oral examination with the committee members.

-For students in EBE, the exams are designed to test the student's breadth and depth of knowledge in areas of Ecology, Behavior, and Evolution (and possibly other branches of biology or additional disciplines relevant to the student's research interests).
-It is strongly recommended that students take courses in each of these areas prior to the exam and/or organize directed readings with committee members well in advance of the Preliminary and Qualifying Exams (see below).
+For students in EBE, the exam is designed to test the student's breadth and depth of knowledge in areas of Ecology, Behavior, and Evolution (and possibly other branches of biology or additional disciplines relevant to the student's research interests).
+It is strongly recommended that students take courses in each of these areas prior to the exam and/or organize directed readings with committee members well in advance of the Qualifying Exam.

+Summer II:

-- Summer II: Student pursues research with the explicit aim of demonstrating the feasibility and importance of the project.
-It is useful for the student to view their research during this summer as an opportunity to gather sufficient preliminary data for an NSF dissertation improvement grant. - Year 3 The student should have a clear plan for a feasible dissertation project and sufficient data to apply for independent research funding.
+Student pursues research with the explicit aim of demonstrating the feasibility and importance of the project.
+It is useful for the student to view their research during this summer as an opportunity to gather sufficient preliminary data for an NSF dissertation improvement grant.

+Year 3

+The student should have a clear plan for a feasible dissertation project and sufficient data to apply for independent research funding.